 It was decided, in late July, early August of 1983, that what was being done out at Montauk was not for the best.
 You know, some people were starting to get cold feet.
 You know, they were starting to get scared, to be honest with you.
 There was meetings held privately among the group.

 Question: Why?
-Because the technologies were so advanced, that none of the interim . . .
+Because the technologies were so advanced . . .

 Preston: This group was monkeying around with time!
 They could go back and change the life of Christ if they wanted!
 It was getting very concerning, very scary.
 After a number of meetings privately between the people inside—not the management of Montauk, but the workers—it was decided: this project had to crash.